 minute appointment by sending an email to your advisor listed in on the "Success Team"

 card in your Experience account.

 Prepare for your academic advising appointment

 Do you have questions about registering for classes or planning your schedule?
 Before reaching out to your Student Success Advisor, prepare yourself to answer these questions:

-- Have you completed placement testing, such as the Accuplacer or SAT?
+- Have you completed placement testing, such as the Guided Self Placement (GSP)?